 Share this resource or email it to a friend!

-NOTE: FIP treatment is rapidly changing.
-Please visit Cornell Feline Health Center, EveryCat Health Foundation, FIP Warriors and University of California Davis Koret Shelter Medicine Program for the most up-to-date information.
+IMPORTANT UPDATE: Since this FIP blog series was written, advancements have been made in FIP treatment, including the legal availability of oral formulations of GS-441524 in the United States.
+Please visit Cornell Feline Health Center, EveryCat Health Foundation and University of California Davis Koret Shelter Medicine Program for the most up-to-date information.
+Always work with a veterinarian for treatment and support.

 This is part 5 of a 5-part series on FIP.
 Please read parts 1-4 in The National Kitten Coalition’s blog.